bemer/containers-on-aws-workshop/06-AutoScaling/README.md

 ## 4. Scaling your environment

 After generating load against your application, you should be able to see it scaling after a few seconds.
 Go to you `containers-workshop-ecs-cluster` and click in the service `containers-workshop-ecs-service`.
-By clicking in the service `containers-workshop-ecs-service` and going to the tab `Events` you will find the message saying that the desired count of tasks was changed:
+By clicking in the service `containers-workshop-ecs-service` and going to the tab `Events` you will find the message saying that the desired count of tasks have changed:

 ![scaling message](/06-AutoScaling/images/scaling_message.png)